aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/core-options.rst

 ``--max-in-memory`` Option
 ----------------------------------

-    During a scan, as idividual files are scanned, the scan details for those files are kept on memory till the scan is completed.
+    During a scan, as individual files are scanned, the scan details for those files are kept on memory till the scan is completed.
 Then after the scan is completed, they are written in the specified output format.